Adaobi-Chuks/Animal-Kingdom/README.md

 Encapsulation was used to improve code security by making some methods and properties of an object private.

 # How To Use
-- clone the repo and cd into the directory such that you are on `Animal Kingdom`
+- Clone the repo and cd into the directory such that you are in `Animal Kingdom`.
-- To run the solution, make sure you have [nodejs](https://nodejs.org/) installed
+- To run the solution, make sure you have [nodejs](https://nodejs.org/) installed.
-- use the following command terminal
+- Use the following command in your terminal.
 ```
 # run AnimalKingdom.js
 node AnimalKingdom.js
 ```
-- You can play around with the code to see what the class can and cannot do
+- You can play around with the code to see what the class can and cannot do.

 # Expected Output
 If the AnimalKingdom.js is run as it is on this repository, the results look like this: